Signs that you have Treatment Resistant Depression (TRD) in Boston

 The cause of treatment-resistant depression is currently unknown, although scientists believe that a mix of genetic, health, and environmental factors can contribute to the condition.
-So, how can you recognize the signs of treatment-resistant depression?
+So, how can you recognize the signs of treatment-resistant depression in Boston?

 Talking about the will to die and attempted suicide